kelvinnguyen3196/Creative-Coding-Assignments/assignment_3/design_notes/notes.md

 ### Purpose
 * To randomly give us a color palette that looks good for the mountains
 ### Implementation notes
+* hex is a string of combined r + g + b, so we can bit shift
+    * each r, g, b convert to two hex characters
+    * this is because r, g, b have 256 values [0 - 255]
+        * 256 values can be represented with 8 bits [log2(256) = 8]
+    * a hex character can be represented with 4 bits [2^4 = 16]
+    * therefore 8 bits can be represented with 2 hex characters
+* hex has 4 * 6 = 24 total bits
+* R:[1111 1111] G:[1111 1111] B:[1111 1111]
+* r value needs to be shifted 16 to the left
+* g value needs to be shifted 8 to the left
+* b goes at the end no shift necessary
 ### Variables
 ```js
 private: